-I am grateful that I have eyes that see beauty.
-So many of us here on earth at this time don’t notice.
-Don’t see what I see.
-The beauty I have seen always, since I was a child, sustain me.
+I am grateful that I have eyes that see beauty so many of us here on earth at this time don’t notice– don’t see what I see.
+The same kinds of beauty I have seen always, since I was a child, sustain me.
 Amazingly many of them don’t go away like other things do.
 Beauty has brought solace to me even in my darkest hours.
 The beauty of the Mississippi Riverbank in snow, the winter sky at night, ink-black and gleaming with tiny stars, each one securely set in that vast silent infinity.

 Beauty brings a little bit of joy into anything.
 There is some kind of beauty almost everywhere, if you look for it.
 And even when I’m surrounded by everything else that’s not beautiful, there is still an immense supply of remembered beauty inside of me, that never leaves me; I carry it with me.
 Autumn days, beautiful songs I have heard and felt, the thrill of the first warm day of spring, when the fine green needles of first-grass are pushing up through an ocean of mud.
 I have seen beauty in 10 million ways, and all of it is still mine, soaked into my soul.

 That my eyes can see what only they see, has made me an artist and a poet.
 I didn’t choose these things, they chose me, because this soul could see.
 And this morning, more than ever, I am grateful.

 The book: Unintentionally I am writing the last chapter.
 Even though the Hunger Years and the Fire Years chapters are not finished yet, the last chapter is pushing to get out.
 More parts of it are coming forward, and I’m willing to let them, happy to receive them.
 There is more to the ending now, and it is more complete.
 It closes the far-reaching wandering circle of the story, and quietly speaks the simple truth of it all, the secret that never was really a scret.
 This is a wonderful book.